adrianoaguiar/time_tracking_app/README.md

  * Custom Time Format: enter HH:MM or MM depending on the time format you would like to use.

 5. Click “Install” to complete the setup and then refresh your browser.
 You can now start using the app.

+By downloading this app, you are agreeing to our [terms and conditions](https://github.com/zendesklabs/wiki/wiki/Terms-and-Conditions)